Simon Bédard

 Simon Bédard (born 3 January 1997) is a French track and field athlete.

 He won a gold medal in the 5000 metres at the 2021 Summer World University Games.
 He is studying at the Butler University.

+In December 2024, he won a silver medal with the French mixed relay team at the 2024 European Cross Country Championships in Antalya, Turkey.
+In May 2026, he won the silver medal in the individual race and team gold for France at the European 10,000m Cup in La Spezia, Italy.